asakhala921/Computer-Graphics-Project/README.md

 ##Introduction
 ###Group Members
+Kevin Yao - 20551530
+Gaohong Liu
+Xilai Zhang
-Kevin Yao, Gaohong Liu, Xilai Zhang, Atharv Sakhala
+Atharv Sakhala

 ### Background
 When we first started the project, we were interested in creating a game, and in the end, we decided to create something akin to an arena battle, that was in part inspired by a simple tournament stage.